oicr-gsi/shesmu/language.md

 - `List` to collect all values into a list
 - `First` to collect one value; if none are collected, the group is rejected
-- `Single` to collect exactly one value; if none are collected, the group is rejected; if more than one are collected, the group is rejected.
+- `Univalued` to collect exactly one value; if none are collected, the group is rejected; if more than one are collected, the group is rejected.
 It is fine if the same value is collected multiple times.
 - `Max` and `Min` to collect the most extreme value; if none are collected, the